putyourlightson/craft-blitz/README.md

 ### API Key

 An API key that can be used to clear, flush, warm, or refresh expired cache through a URL (min.
 16 characters).
+The individual URLs are displayed below the field after a value has been saved.

 ### Config Settings

-Blitz comes with a config file for a multi-environment way to set the plugin settings.
-The config file also provides more advanced plugin configuration settings.
+Blitz comes with a config file for a multi-environment way to set the plugin settings, as well as more advanced plugin configuration settings.
 To use it, copy the `config.php` to your project’s main `config` directory as `blitz.php` and uncomment any settings you wish to change.

 ![Settings](./docs/images/settings-2.0.0.png)